mitchthompson/ust-onboarding-mobile-app/README.md

 # Introduction
-This is the repo for a mobile employee onboarding application developed by North Seattle College students for SVT Global.
+This is the repo for a mobile employee onboarding application developed by North Seattle College students for UST Global.

 # Getting Started
 To get started clone this repo onto your local machine.